Chronic Renal Failure Condition is a Multifaceted Disease

 associated with these drugs that most people are not aware of.

 One legitimate concern is the fact that these medications not only kill disease-causing

 pathogens, but they also destroy the beneficial flora that are vital to

 the intestinal health of your pet.
 When the friendly bacteria are reduced

 in strength and numbers, yeast infections are able to take over the body,

-animal’s delicate immune system.
+further taxing the animal’s delicate immune system.

 What Does Not Destroy Bugs Makes Them Stronger

 the destructive bacteria can develop a resistance; making it more difficult

 to treat infections.
 Scientists have discovered that these microbes have